microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/meetingRegistrant.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Registrants who have enrolled for an online meeting.
+Represents a meeting registrant who has enrolled in an [online meeting](onlinemeeting.md).

 ## Methods